sangkhochil/java/README.md

 # Lambda Expressions
 Java 8 has introduced a new feature called Lambda expressions.
 It is considered to be a major change in java.
 As this change bring functional programming into Java.
+A lambda expression is a short block of code which takes in parameters and returns a value.
+Lambda expressions are similar to methods, but they do not need a name and they can be implemented right in the body of a method.

+Syntax
+The simplest lambda expression contains a single parameter and an expression:

+parameter -> expression

+To use more than one parameter, wrap them in parentheses:

+(parameter1, parameter2) -> expression

+Expressions are limited.
+They have to immediately return a value, and they cannot contain variables, assignments or statements such as if or for.
+In order to do more complex operations, a code block can be used with curly braces.
+If the lambda expression needs to return a value, then the code block should have a return statement.

+(parameter1, parameter2) -> { code block }

 ## Functional Interfaces
 Functional interfaces are those interfaces which have only one abstract method, it can have default methods, static methods and it can also override java.lang.Object class method.